kaiqigong/erplite/README.md

 #Erplite
 This is a ERP for small business.

 Use AngularJS for frontend MVC.
 Use Bootstrap for responsive design.

 Use REST api for backend.

-Run Client Demo with mock data:

-cd erplite
-node scripts/web-server.js

-open localhost:8000/app/index.html

 ##Start django server<br>
 create database in mysql <br>